-Orphan's pension: Each dependent child younger than age 16 (age 18 if a full-time student) receives 16.6% of the deceased's permanent disability pension (33.3% if disabled).
+Orphan's pension: 16.6% of the deceased's permanent disability pension (33.3% if the orphan is disabled) is paid to each dependent child younger than age 16 (age 18 if a full-time student).

 Other dependent's pension: 16.6% of the deceased's permanent disability pension is paid.